Submissions

 [a] Department of Chemistry, Faculty of Science, Chiang Mai University, Chiang Mai 50200, Thailand

-[b] Department of Industrial Chemistry, Faculty of Science, Chiang Mai University, Chiang Mai, 50200, Thailand
+[b] Department of Industrial Chemistry, Faculty of Science, Chiang Mai University, Chiang Mai 50200, Thailand

-*Author for correspondence; e-mail address: professor@cmu.ac.th
+* Author for correspondence; e-mail: professor@cmu.ac.th

 GRAPHICAL ABSTRACT